arunm917/Open-source-RAG-framework/README.md

 # Open source RAG framework

-This project contains implementation of a RAG framework using completely opensource models.
+The project is about implementation of an RAG framework using completely open-source models.
 This Github repo contains the notebook and associated documentation.